rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 > Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
 > First visit on the page should not have any effect on timer.

+> [!NOTE]
+> Countdown(timer) should display the actual number of seconds remaining until the end of one minute
+> after the _Update_ button is pressed, even if the user navigates across pages.
+That is, if the user
+> presses the _Update_ button, goes to other pages, and returns to the list page after 35 seconds, he
+> should see the timer showing 25, 24, 23...

 **_Create_ button**
 _Create_ button opens modal window with a reactive form where user can enter `name`.
 Using endpoint (below) application creates new group and append it into the list **without** retrieving